 For more than 30 years, we've welcomed the development of countless new scripts, original performances, cabaret presentations, and exceptional student initiatives.

-These workshops introduce students to basic acting techniques and skills including Linklater voice work, improvisation, text and character analysis, and defining objectives and actions through deliberate decision making.
-The class culminates in group acting projects with in-class performances for a small audience.
+This workshop introduces students to basic acting techniques and skills including, improvisation, text and character analysis, and defining objectives and actions through deliberate decision making.
+The class culminates in group acting projects with in-class performances for a small invited audience.

-The Acting Seminar is designed for 10th- and 11th-grade actors to refine their ability to "respond truthfully under imaginary circumstances."
+This class is designed for actors to refine their ability to "respond truthfully under imaginary circumstances."
 Students acquire tangible acting skills that deepen the actor's connection to the play, allowing them to build believable and sustainable characters in a scene or play.

-Offered to 11th- and 12th-graders in consultation with the Performing Arts Chair, students admitted to Performance Company work as an ensemble grounded in empathy, community, and social justice.
-As an acting and writing team, students contribute ideas and accept and incorporate the ideas of others as they prepare a devised or scripted work.
+Students admitted to Performance Company work as an ensemble grounded in empathy, community, and social justice.
+As an acting and writing team, students contribute ideas and accept and incorporate the ideas of others in preparing for a devised or scripted work.

 Each year, the Upper School produces two fully-staged productions.
 Interested students are encouraged to apply.
-Previous productions include Silent Sky, The Hello Girls, Radium Girls, Les Miserables, and As You Like It.
-This fall's musical will be Chicago: High School Edition.
+Previous productions include Something Rotten!, CLUE, Chicago, Silent Sky, The Hello Girls, and Radium Girls, This spring's play will be She Kills Monsters.